Scottish art, Scottish paintings, and Scottish artists and contemporary art - Artist CV's

 To see more Donald PROVAN Scottish art click

-David Schofield was born in Scotland in 1972.
-As a young artist he studied contemporary art at the Duncan of Jordanstone College of Art .
+David Schofield was born in Wrexham in 1972.
+As a young artist he studied contemporary art at the Duncan of Jordanstone College of Art graduating with a BA (Hons) in Illustration and Printmaking.
 Following that Schofield lectured in the College of Art Design school from 1994 to 1998.
+He also spent time working as a freelance illustrator

 David Schofield is a regular exhibitor at the Royal Scottish Academy and the Royal Glasgow Institute of Fine Arts.
 In 2003 he won The James Torrance Memorial Award, Royal Glasgow Institute of Fine Arts and in 2005 he exhibited at the RGI Annual Art exhibition where he won the coveted David Cargill Art Award for Artists under 35 years of age.His latest success has been in October 2007, where he won the City Of Glasgow Award whilst exhibiting at the RGI.